goodpixel/chunkr/README.md

 then hoping records don't change out from under you), we instead track the value of one or more fields in the first and last record of the batch.
 Then, to get the next (or previous) batch, we query with a `WHERE` clause that excludes records up to those values.
-Not only does the database not have to pull irrelevant records only to count through them and eventually discard many of them, but this approach also isn't negatively affected by records being created or removed during pagination.
+Not only does the database not have to pull irrelevant records only to count through them and discard many of them, but this approach also isn't negatively affected by records being created or removed during pagination.

 All of this makes keyset pagination far more appealing than offset-based pagination.
-The gotcha, however, is that it's more troublesome to set up these queries by hand.
-Fortunately, we've now made it easy to incorporate keyset pagionation into your Elixir/Ecto apps.
+The gotcha is that it can be much more troublesome and error-prone to set up the necessary keyset-based queries by hand.
+Fortunately, we've now made it easy to incorporate keyset pagination into your Elixir/Ecto apps.
 You're going to love it.

+One thing keyset-based pagination _cannot_ provide is direct access to an arbitrary "page" of results.
+In other words, it's not possible to jump directly from page 2 to page 14—you'd need offset-based pagation for that.
+However, that's not necessarily a design pattern we'd encourage anyway (how is the user to know that the results they want might be on page 14?).
+Rather than jumping to an arbitrary page of results, Chunkr allows you to jump to an arbitrary position in the results based on actual sort values.
+For example, when sorting records alphabetically, you could allow the user to jump directly to records starting with the letter "R".
+See Chunkr's `:from` option for examples.

 For more about the benefits of keyset pagination, see https://use-the-index-luke.com/no-offset.

-## What about Cursor-based pagination?
+## What about Cursor-based pagination? 🤔

-Some people refer to keyset-based pagination as "cursor-based" pagination, which is valid.
-However, "cursor" pagination does not necessarily imply keyset pagination since offset pagination can also be implemented using cursors.
-Regardless of keyset vs. offset, cursor-based pagination generally means that the values (either a page number & page size or actual values pulled from a record) are encoded together into an obfuscated form (e.g. Base64 encoded).
+Keyset pagination is sometimes referred to as "cursor-based" pagination, which is valid.
+However, keyset pagination is not the only type of pagination that can be implemented with cursors.

+In Keyset-based pagination, one or more values from the records being paginated are used to create a cursor.
+Then, to paginate past any given cursor, the system must generate a query that looks for records just beyond the record represented by those cursor values.
+The cursor is generally obfuscated (for example, using Base64 encoding) in order to discourage clients from relying directly on the particular cursor implementation.

+As previously mentioned, "cursor-based" pagination does not necessarily imply "keyset" pagination;
+offset-based pagination can also be implemented using cursors.
+For example, the current page size and offset can be encoded into an opaque cursor that the system can decode and use in order to determine what the next or previous page of results would be.

+Therefore, Chunkr is indeed cursor-based pagination.
+But more specificially, it is keyset-based.

-## Use cases
+## Why Chunkr?

-Chunkr can help you implement APIs supporting infinite-scroll style interfaces, [GraphQL pagination](https://graphql.org/learn/pagination/#pagination-and-edges), pagination per the [Relay spec](https://relay.dev/graphql/connections.htm), REST APIs, etc.
+Chunkr took inspiration from both [Paginator](https://github.com/duffelhq/paginator) and [Quarto](https://github.com/maartenvanvliet/quarto/).
+However, those libraries had some limitations.

+Quarto already addressed the deal-breaking need to reliably sort by columns that might contain `NULL` values.
+However, other limitations remained.
+E.g. it wasn't easy to paginate in reverse from the end of a result set to the beginning.
+Also, pagination was broken when sorting by fields on associations that might be missing (say, for example, sorting users by their preferred address—specifically when not all users have specified a "preferred" address).
+Furthermore, the existing libraries didn't allow for sorting by Ecto fragments, which is problematic because it’s often desirable to sort by calculated values—e.g. to provide case-insensitive sorts of people's names via an Ecto fragment such as `lower(last_name)`.

+Chunkr:
+* provides a simple DSL to declare your pagination strategies
+* implements the necessary supporting functions for your pagination strategies at compile time
+* automatically implements inverse sorts for you
+* enables paginating forwards or backwards through a result set
+* enables jumping directly to a specific value in a result set using the `:from` option
+* honors Ecto fragments

 ## Installation